American men’s tennis trying to turn the corner at Australian Open after low point in 2021

 And Fritz reached the semifinals of the Masters 1000 event in Indian Wells in October.

-Blackman is also buoyed by the fact that since they were teens, the 23- and 24-year-old have pushed one another.
+Blackman is also buoyed by the fact that they have pushed one another since they were teens.

 Better still, he added, younger challengers such as Korda and fellow 21-year-old Jenson Brooksby, whose recent covid diagnosis kept him from competing in Australia, are putting what Blackman calls “positive pressure” on Fritz, Opelka, Tiafoe and Paul.